datacentricdesign/id5415/collections/_id5415/6-2-assignment.md

 We can use the Bucket dashboard as well as Grafana to make an inventory of the collected data from our Things: the Raspberry Pi and the Lightbulb.
 The Bucket dashboard provides us with an overview of data we collected so far while Grafana shows the time-series of each property.

->In your lab experiment report, create a table of all sensor inputs, data sources (such as emitted events & other properties), currently deployed controllable actuators in the prototypes, as well as when this data collection took place for each source.
+>In your lab experiment report, create a table listing all data sources (such as emitted events & other properties).
+For eacj source, give the number of data points and when data was collected (collection period).

 Now, with a rough indication of what is available to you, you can, vis-a-vis the good night lamp concept, and indeed other connected products, we can start to think what kinds of trends we can retrieve and analyse.

 Make a list of possible trends/analytics (at least 3 more than the examples) that we can analyse using components of our table (step 1)

 Possible examples:

 * What is the sensor with the most variance? (what do sensors that exhibit extremely low variance of range of values indicate?)